 The histological examination will enable the treating doctor not to misdiagnose CMV colitis with other causes of colitis (infectious colitis, ulcerative colitis, or drug-induced colitis), or rectal carcinoma.

 Colonic mucosal biopsies stained with hematoxylin and eosin (H & E) may reveal the typical inclusion associated with CMV colitis, “owl eye appearance” inclusion bodies, which are highly specific for CMV.
 However, H & E staining has low sensitivity compared to immunohistochemistry, which is considered the “gold standard” for the diagnosis of CMV colitis.

-CMV infection is frequently symptomatic in immune competent patients.
-Symptoms are usually non-specific, and include, diarrhea, abdominal pain, fever, malaise, rectal bleeding, and weight loss.
+CMV infection is frequently symptomatic in immunocompetent patients.
+Symptoms are usually non-specific and include diarrhea, abdominal pain, fever, malaise, rectal bleeding, and weight loss.
 However, hematochezia and diarrhea are the most frequent symptoms observed.
 The symptoms tend to mimic inflammatory bowel disease exacerbation, and it is difficult to distinguish between ulcerative colitis from CMV colitis based on clinical presentation.

 Diagnosis of CMV colitis has its basis on clinical findings, laboratory tests, and endoscopy.
 Endoscopy and tissue biopsies are needed to confirm the diagnosis.